What is CACSE?

 What if my child is not in a public school?

 CACSE is not structured to support children in non-public, private, or home school situations, however, we welcome families and caregivers of children in these placements to use our website for informational purposes and to learn about events and training in St. Mary’s County.
+And as some of your child’s needs are the same as those of children attending SMCPS schools, you are always welcome at our meetings.
+We will try to answer your questions.
 Almost every event is public, and all of our CACSE meetings are public.
 We will assist you as we can!

 Where can I learn more?